Our History

 Rev. Timothy Graetz

 Early in Pastor Graetz' tenure, the congregation approved the purchase of land at the intersection of 22nd Street and Highway 71.
-According to the Atlantic News Telegraph article announcing the purchase, the church had grown 95% in the past three years and because of generous contributions by members, allowed the land to be purchased debt free.
+According to the Atlantic News Telegraph article announcing the purchase, the church had grown 95% in the past three years, and because of generous contributions by members, the land could be purchased debt free.
 Pastor Greatz, and other leaders, developed an exceptional music program, with three musical productions in one year!
 Associate / Youth pastors during 1985 included Barry Bailey and Tyler Grant.

 1986